Labour Party (Ireland): Late 1970s and 1980s: Coalition, internal feuding, electoral decline and regrowth

 In 1977, shortly after the election defeat, members grouped around the Liaison Committee for the Labour Left split from Labour and formed the short-lived Socialist Labour Party.
 From 1981 to 1982 and from 1982 to 1987, the Labour Party participated in coalition governments with Fine Gael.
+While serving in coalition Labour was successful in averting steep cuts in social welfare favoured by Fine Gael.
+Labour ministers also presided over a number of social policy initiatives such as a Family Income Supplement, a child care protection bill, a Maternity Benefit, a social employment scheme, the establishment of a Youth employment agency, and the adoption of an equa treatment directive.
+Nevertheless, as noted by one study, “voters did not reward them.
+Instead they were disappointed by Labour's inability to implement more of its own policies (Marsh and Mitchell 1999:49).”

 In the later part of the second of these coalition terms, the country's poor economic and fiscal situation required strict curtailing of government spending, and the Labour Party bore much of the blame for unpopular cutbacks in health and other public services.
 The nadir for the Labour party was the 1987 general election where it received only 6.4% of the vote.
 Its vote was increasingly threatened by the growth of the Marxist and more radical Workers' Party, particularly in Dublin.
 Fianna Fáil formed a minority government from 1987 to 1989 and then a coalition with the Progressive Democrats.

 The 1980s saw fierce disagreements between the wings of the party.
 The more radical elements, Labour Left, led by such figures as Emmet Stagg, Sam Nolan, Frank Buckley and Helena Sheehan, and Militant Tendency, led by Joe Higgins, opposed the idea of Labour entering into coalition government with either of the major centre-right parties (Fianna Fáil and Fine Gael).
 At the 1989 Labour Party conference in Tralee a number of socialist and Trotskyist activists, organised around the Militant Tendency and their internal newspaper, were expelled.
 Amongst those expelled included future TDs Clare Daly, Ruth Coppinger and Mick Barry as well as Joe Higgins, who went on to found the Socialist Party in 1996.